For Aspiring Photographers

 There is free long term parking at the ferry terminal.

 Snorkel gear is included as part of the experience, however if you have your own I recommend bringing it.
 Wetsuits are also available to hire at an additional cost.
 Again, I recommend bringing your own.
+You will become a much better and confident snorkeller if you use the same gear.

 Wetsuit, wetsuit top and wetsuit socks